 Even though solar has been in the energy sector for the last 7 decades, it has not significantly impacted fossil fuels.
 Hence, we have to progressively switch to fewer carbon fuels because our current energy infrastructure is fossil fuel locked; a sudden switch will leave us in a blackout.
 We need to rein in our abilities to consume, yet, that becomes more difficult when there are unrestrained resources.

 A 2006 UN report disclosed the contribution of transport and cattle rearing in total GHG emissions.
 The whole transport sector emits 13% GHG.
 Whereas, cattle rearing is responsible for 18% of the greenhouse gasses, particularly methane, emissions.
-Methane gas is 25 times more effective than CO2, can be contained by introducing new taxes on greenhouse gases.
+Methane gas is 25 times more effective than CO2 and can be contained by introducing new taxes on greenhouse gases.

 Despite all media hype on climate change, at present GHG emissions caused by transportation vehicles, operating on fossil fuel consumption, are responsible for 28% of the US’ CO2 emissions (“Carbon Pollution,” 2019).
 The US is just one example, for developing countries, this percentage is even worse.
 If left uncontrolled vehicles will emit more than 2.5 billion metric tons of CO2 each year